ashishhgour/custom_alert_sample_app/README.md

 ## How to Use

 - Remove Item: When you click on the "Remove from Cart" button, a custom confirmation dialog will appear asking if you want to remove the item from the cart.
-- Action Feedback: After clicking "Remove", the action feedback will appear briefly on the screen and then disappear.
+- Action Feedback: After clicking "Remove", the action feedback will appear briefly on the screen.